 This simple calculator can help you figure out which is the best financial step—pay off debt or save.

 How you manage debt is ultimately a personal decision, with no one-size-fits-all.
-These tips can help you figure out what’s best for you.
+When managing your debt, try to figure out what’s best for you.